Moving to Multi-Cloud: Spotlight on the Business Case

 The payback period is the point in which the level of investment has been passed by the resulting savings.
 These values are ideal for tracking in a transformation dashboard.

 By sharing the business case and associated benefits with key decision makers and funders, you can maintain the level of excitement and commitment from these stakeholders.
 Developing a transformation dashboard – one that shows actual vs future costs and savings on a monthly basis – ensures this.
 The transparency helps you to understand what is working well and what might need more attention.

-Transforming to multi-cloud, when executed appropriately, can result in sizable savings and ROI over time.
-Defining, measuring, tracking and communicating those results will ensure commitment and enable better decision making, see how we do it with our ProConsult Advisory Service.
+Transforming to multi-cloud when executed appropriately, can result in sizable savings and ROI over time.
+Defining, measuring, tracking and communicating those results will ensure commitment and enable better decision making.